 IWFF Artistic Director

 Carrie Richer moved to Missoula in 2018 and is the Director of the International Wildlife FIlm Festival, Kiddomatic Children’s Film Festival and producer of the Montana Film Festival at The Roxy Theater.
 Carrie has been involved in different creative capacities from dance to art to film all her life.
 These experiences include six years as director of the Jackson Hole Wildlife Film Festival, 2 years as the Creative Initiatives Coordinator at the Jackson Center for the Arts, freelance film work, producing, crafting interdisciplinary collaborations, teaching, installing media exhibitions, making dance films and a decade as a professional modern dancer.
-Carrie is thrilled to be a part of the Missoula community and feels lucky to have landed at The Roxy.
-With an MFA in Film (San Francisco State University), a BA in Dance and Anthropology (Bates College), a badass 4-year-old daughter and 40 plus years adventuring in the mountains, Carrie is well-suited to join the enthusiastic IWFF community!
+With an MFA in Film (San Francisco State University), a BA in Dance and Anthropology (Bates College), a badass 4-year-old daughter and 40 plus years adventuring in the mountains, Carrie loves being part of the IWFF's long legacy.

-Ryan Hawk has been apart of IWFF for the past 3 years and is taking on a bigger role as Marketing Coordinator/Designer this year.
-She has a BFA degree in Media Arts from The University of Montana and has been helping out small, local businesses as a freelance graphic designer for many years.
-Catch her pouring some beers at a local brewery or hiking out in the mountains when she isn't glued to her computer.
-Ryan is excited to be apart of such a great team this year and can't wait to work with so many filmmakers who are passionate about wildlife conservation and awareness.
+Ryan Hawk has been responsible for all-things-visual within IWFF since 2017.
+She has a BFA degree in Media Arts from The University of Montana and has been worked with small, local businesses as a freelance graphic designer for years.
+Catch her romping with her dogs and hiking out in the mountains when she isn't glued to her computer.
+Ryan is passionate about wildlife conservation and loves working at IWFF along with so many filmmakers who create work with strong conservation messages.

 Executive Director of The Roxy Theater